war/asset-loading/README.md

 The same process applies to filling in data gaps for rotation and scale animation arrays.

 ### ModelLoader::equalizeAndMatchNodeAnimations
 This function scales up all `EmptyNode` animation channels (position, rotation, scale) to match the maximum timeline array size.
-It also fills all empty (size 0) channels with static data (required for animation system to function).
+It also fills all empty (size 0) channels with static data (required for the animation system to function).

 ### ModelLoader::getTimelineArray
 Pulls raw keyframe time data for a given `tinygltf::AnimationSampler`.
 Works very similarly to what is described for [`ModelLoader::getVertexPositions`](ModelLoader.md#ModelLoader%3A%3AgetVertexPositions).
-I.e. the `tinygltf::Accessor` for the given sampler is retrieved from the `tonygltf::Model::accessors` array, based on the sampler input index `tinygltf::AnimationSampler::input`.
+I.e., the `tinygltf::Accessor` for the given sampler is retrieved from the `tonygltf::Model::accessors` array, based on the sampler input index `tinygltf::AnimationSampler::input`.
 Then `byteOffset` and `offset` can be found easily:
 ```cpp
     //get time data accessor
 		tinygltf::Accessor time_accessor = model.accessors[input_idx];